subgeniuskitty/vvhitespace/stdlib/README.md

 ## Labels ##

+Since all labels share a global namespace, the standard library makes the following reservations:

     00000000 0xxxxxxx - reserved for stdlib function entry points
     00000000 1xxxxxxx - available for use in user programs